mkacper/canvas/README.md

 a whole.

 I consider this project in its current shape to be a quickly written Proof of Concept rather than a production ready service.
-Given time limitations and 8 hours per day programmer job I've done my best to deliver good enough thing.
+Given time limitations I've done my best to deliver good enough thing.
 My main focus was on providing something that works end to end at the cost of polishing every little detail.

 Key things to keep in mind when looking at this project: